tmagalhaes1985/tmagalhaes1985.github.io/mdwiki/pages/about.md

   - Administrations and Support for Datacenter environment (Citrix XenServer and XenApp, Microsoft Exchange, Dell Hardware, IPTables firewalls);
   - Guide solutions implementations within Hardware and Software vendors.

-- Regional IT Technical Leader, AmBev (May 2005 – Oct 2008)
+- Regional IT Tech Lead (RJ), AmBev (May 2005 – Oct 2008)
-  - Provide Technical Leadership on the team of Analysts and Technicians;
+  - Provide Technical Leadership to a team of 6 technicians;
-  - Level 3 support in a Windows and UNIX mission-critical environment;
+  - Level 3 support in a UNIX mission-critical environment;
-  - Server software patching and installation;
-  - Server hardware decommissioning and replacement.
+  - Server cluster deployment and management.